six-two/react_did_someone_touch_this/README.md

 There once was an app called Photo Trap, but sadly I only learned of it *after* it was pulled from the App Store.

+## Demo

+I host a version of the app [here](https://projects.six-two.dev/react_did_someone_touch_this), but it might sometimes lag behind the master branch.

+## Privacy

+By design all processing is done on your device.
+This means none of your data are uploaded to a server.
+I use some third party libraries, but as far as I know they don't steal your information 😉.

 ## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).